JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 Project estimation or work estimations of any kinda must be 3x what you initially think, no exceptions.
 Things will always take longer than expected, since often you don't know what is required until you do that actual work.

 #### 3. Work Backlog Depression
 If i don't make consistent contribution to this backlog, I notice my mood starts to get a little depressed.
 PTO is your safety net.
 When work starts stacking up and stress is increasing, book PTO immediately.
-The PTO should be 2 weeks to clear stuck items on the backlog.
+The PTO should be 2 weeks to clear stuck items on the backlog, once a year.
+Anything less than 2 weeks is much less effective.

 #### 4. Laundry Must Be Easy
 If laundry isn't done, something has gone wrong.
 It's really important that the in-unit laundry is fast.
 Wash time should be approximately thirty minutes and dry times one hour.
 On new apartment inspections bring a towel to test out the washer dryer unit.
 Combined washer dryers are terrible, never accept a unit that uses them